…

 Fortunately—amazingly—there were no collisions.
 But it could so easily have been a three-bike-plus-car pile-up.
 So very easily.

-I didn’t really like the Copenhagen-style lanes before but now they really f•cking scare me.
-They give you no real room to manoeuvre, which leaves you exposed to the inability and inattention of whoever happens to be riding nearby.
-When we ride on the open road, we don’t have this safety restriction—it’s almost always possible to swerve your way out of trouble.
-And it’s easier to just give a potential problem a wider berth.
+I didn't really like the Copenhagen-style lanes before but now they really f•cking scare me.
+They give you no real room to maneuver, which leaves you exposed to the inability and inattention of whoever happens to be riding nearby.
+When we ride on the open road, we don't have this safety restriction—it's almost always possible to swerve your way out of trouble.
+And it's easier to just give a potential problem a wider berth.

-I’m not the only one who is disturbed by the Copenhagen lanes: members of the BV Forums have discussed the issue several times.
-Most interestingly is an entry by Euan that points to a report from April this year: Road safety and perceived risk of cycle facilities in Copenhagen.
-It’s worth reading the whole report (only nine pages) but this section jumped out at me:
+And I'm not the only one who is disturbed by the Copenhagen lanes: members of the BV Forums have discussed the issue several times.
+Most interestingly is an entry by Euan that points to a report from April this year: "Road safety and perceived risk of cycle facilities in Copenhagen" [no longer available on the authors' website].
+It's worth reading the whole report (only nine pages) but this section jumped out at me:

 …it can be deduced that the construction of cycle tracks has resulted in three important gains in road safety: fewer accidents in which cars hit or ran over cyclists from the rear, fewer accidents with cyclists turning left and fewer accidents in which cyclists rode into a parked car.
 These gains where more than outweighed by new safety problems: more accidents in which cyclists rode into other cyclists often when overtaking, more accidents with cars turning right, more accidents in which cars turning left drove into cyclists as well as more accidents between cyclists and pedestrians and exiting or entering bus passengers.